FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Federated Semi-Supervised Node Classification

 GCNs~\citep{kipf2016semi} consist of multiple convolutional layers, each of which constructs a node embedding by aggregating the features of its neighboring nodes.
-Typically, the node embedding matrix $H^{(l)}$ for each layer $l = 1,2,\ldots,L$ is initialized to $H^{(0)}=X$, the matrix of features for each node (i.e., each row of $X$ corresponds to the features for one node), and follows the propagation rule $H^{(l+1)}=\phi(A H^{(l)}W^{(l)})$.
-Here the $W^{(l)}$ are parameters to be learned, $A$ is the weighted adjacency matrix, and $\phi$ is an activation function.
+Typically, the node embedding matrix $\bm{H}^{(l)}$ for each layer $l = 1,2,\ldots,L$ is initialized to $\bm{H}^{(0)}=\bm{X}$, the matrix of features for each node (i.e., each row of $\bm{X}$ corresponds to the features for one node), and follows the propagation rule $\bm{H}^{(l+1)}=\phi(\bm{A} \bm{H}^{(l)}\bm{W}^{(l)})$.
+Here $\bm{W}^{(l)}$ are parameters to be learned, $\bm{A}$ is the weighted adjacency matrix, and $\phi$ is an activation function.
 Typically, $\phi$ is chosen as the softmax function in the last layer, so that the output can be interpreted as the probabilities of a node lying in each class, with ReLU activations in the preceding layers.
-The embedding of each node $i\in V$ at layer $l+1$ is then
+The embedding of each node $i\in \mathcal{V}$ at layer $l+1$ is then

-which can be computed from the previous layer's embedding $\bm{h}_j^{(l)}$ for each neighbor $j$ and the weights $A_{ij}$ on edges originating at node $i$.
+which can be computed from the previous layer's embedding $\bm{h}_j^{(l)}$ for each neighbor $j$ and the weight $\bm{A}_{ij}$ on edges from node $i$ to node $j$.
 For a GCN with $L$ layers in this form, the output for node $i$ will depend on neighbors up to $L$ steps away (i.e., there exists a path of no more than $L$ edges to node $i$).
 We denote this set by $\mathcal{N}_i^L$ (note that $i\in\mathcal{N}_i^L$) and refer to these nodes as $L$-hop neighbors of $i$.